-C. A minimum of three complete sets of flags shall be on the course at all Vintage events: events:
+C. A minimum of three complete sets of flags shall be on the course at all Vintage events:

-- One set shall be at or near the start/finish line, and - One set shall be at each end of the course - Flagmen shall be in radio contact with the Judge's Stand • - 9.
+- One set shall be at or near the start/finish line, and - One set shall be at each end of the course - Flagmen shall be in radio contact with the Judge's Stand - 9.
 In addition to the flags, restrained cockpit boats must be radio-equipped.

-10..
-The Referee will hold a Drivers' Meeting drivers' meeting which will cover, at minimum, the following items:
+10. The Referee shall hold a drivers' meeting which will cover, at minimum, the following items: